Clothes Make the Legend

 - The Sentry's clothing is essentially a palette swap of Superman, and stays fairly constant.
 The same thing cannot be said for his origins or his sanity.

-- Michael Myer's pale white mask and mechanics jump suit.
+- Michael Myer's pale white mask and mechanics jump suit from Halloween.

-- Jason's hockey mask was a horror icon since the third movie.
+- Jason's hockey mask has been a horror icon since Friday the 13th Part III.

 - Freddy's striped shirt and fedora is probably only slightly less of an icon.